Cloud 9: Djokovic wins 9th Australian Open, 18th Slam title

 Maybe, just maybe, the thinking went, Novak Djokovic would be just a tad more susceptible to trouble this time around at the Australian Open.

-After all, he wrenched his midsection during a slip in the third round and said he’d torn a muscle.
-Entering Sunday, Djokovic already ceded five sets in the tournament, the most he ever dropped en route to a major final.
-And he was facing Daniil Medvedev, owner of a 20-match winning streak.
+After all, he tore an abdominal muscle in the third round and wasn't sure he could continue to compete.
+Entering Sunday, Djokovic ceded five sets in the tournament, the most he ever dropped en route to a major final.
+And to top it all off, he was facing Daniil Medvedev, owner of a 20-match winning streak.

 Yeah, right.
 We’re talking about Djokovic at Melbourne Park, where his dominance is most certainly intact — nine finals, nine championships.
 Plus, he's still gaining on Roger Federer and Rafael Nadal in the Grand Slam standings, now up to 18 overall, two shy of the men’s record those rivals share.

-Djokovic used superb serving, his usual relentless returning and baseline excellence to grab 11 of 13 games in one stretch and beat Medvedev 7-5, 6-2, 6-2 for a third consecutive Australian Open trophy.
+Djokovic used improved serving, along with his usual relentless returning and baseline excellence to grab 11 of 13 games in one stretch and beat Medvedev 7-5, 6-2, 6-2 for a third consecutive Australian Open trophy.

+“Definitely, emotionally, the most challenging Grand Slam that I ever had, with everything that was happening — injury, off-the-court stuff, quarantines,” Djokovic said.
+“A roller-coaster ride.”

-When the match ended after fewer than two hours, Djokovic dropped onto his back on the court.
-After greeting Medvedev, Djokovic went to the sideline, lifted his white shirt and peeled off pieces of beige athletic tape along his abdomen.
+When the match ended after less than two hours, Djokovic went to the sideline, lifted his white shirt and peeled pieces of beige athletic tape from his stomach.

-“It has been a roller-coaster ride for me, especially in the last couple weeks,” Djokovic said, cradling his silver trophy in his left arm.
+“I was quite worried," Djokovic said about the injury.
+“I did not (think) realistically that I could actually play.
+I didn’t know until two hours before the fourth-round match."

 “Probably, it’s not your last one,” Medvedev said.
 “I have no words to say.”

 Djokovic, a 33-year-old from Serbia, has won six of the last 10 majors and will stay at No. 1 in the rankings at least through March 8.
-That will give him 311 weeks in the top spot, breaking another mark held by Federer.
+That will give him 311 weeks there, breaking another mark held by Federer.

-“He's definitely one of the toughest players that I ever faced in my life,” Djokovic said.
-“It’s a matter of time before you're going to hold a Grand Slam, that’s for sure.”

-And then he joked to Medvedev, a 25-year-old from Russia who hadn't lost to anyone since October: “If you don’t mind waiting a few more years ...”
+His goals now are squarely on Grand Slams, even more than before.

+Put Djokovic’s nine triumphs in Australia alongside five at Wimbledon, three at the U.S. Open and one at the French Open.
+The math looks good for him: He is about a year younger than Nadal and 6 1/2 younger than Federer.

-Medvedev had won his past 12 outings against members of the Top 10, but going up against Djokovic in Australia is a much different challenge.
+The 25-year-old from Russia had won 12 in a row against Top 10 opponents, but trying to solve Djokovic in Australia is a unique challenge.

+“He’s really good (at) reading an opponent’s game,” Medvedev said, “knowing what you will do next, how to beat you.”

 As things slipped away, Medvedev bounced his white racket off the blue court, then absolutely destroyed it with a full-on spike.
 He kept looking up at his coach with palms up as if to ask, “What can I possibly do here?”